 By the end of the twentieth century, Schimmel Pianos were appreciated and respected worldwide: it was (and indeed still is) the largest volume German piano manufacturer.
 From its establishment in 1885 in Leipzig, the company had survived the worst years of the century and could, as most other manufacturers did at the time, have lived on its reputation.

-In the 1980's however Schimmel pianos utilised latest technologies to reassess both the design and manufacture of its pianos.
-‘Computer Aided Piano Engineering’ led to numerous new realisations and their new range of 'Konzert' pianos, which appeared from 2000, are significantly different from any other European piano.
+In the 1980s however Schimmel pianos utilised the latest technologies to reassess both the design and manufacture of its pianos.
+‘Computer Aided Piano Engineering’ led to numerous new realisations and their new range of 'Konzert' pianos, which appeared from 2000, is significantly different from any other European piano.

 The Schimmel Konzert Range instruments, even more after the latest innovations, are now second to none.
 The grand pianos are based on a unified design concept which means that even the smallest grand has the same action and key length as the largest; this illustration shows all six instruments.
-The present sizes are 169cm, 189cm, 213cm, and 230cm, 256cm and 280cm although the new instruments are slightly different at 175cm, 195cm, 219cm, 230cm, 256cm and 280cm.
-At the moment prices start from about £29,500.
-The range also includes three upright pianos - 122cm, 125cm and 132cm - priced from about £13,000.
+The present sizes are 175cm, 195cm, 219cm, 230cm, 256cm and 280cm.
+The prices reflect the fine quality and high investment value and start at £44,990 for the smallest instrument.
+The range also includes three upright pianos - 122cm, 125cm and 132cm - priced from £13,990.

 The K230 was one of the last Konzert Range grand pianos to be introduced - it was presented at the Frankfurt Internationale Musikmesse in March 2007 and won the prestigious "Choc de l'annee 2007" for instruments between 210cm and 240cm.
 We agree with the reviewer for "Pianiste" magazine who said "This new grand piano model has been a great success and the musical possibilities of this instrument make an immediate impression."
 The piano sets a new bench mark.